ILIAS-eLearning/ILIAS/Services/Skill/README.md

       * Test A (1.
 January): Level 3
       * Test A (2.
 January): Level 2
     * -> The maximum of "all last achieved levels" is 3, but the last run of Test A is level 2 so the profile level is "not fulfilled".
+* When examining competence profiles within a container object (course/group), the competence entries of the container object, as well as the competence entries of all subobjects of the container object are taken into account for the achievement of the profile's competence target.
+  * Example
+    * Skill Level: 1,2,3,4
+    * Profile Level: 3
+    * Achieved levels for objects:
+      * Course A: Level 2
+      * Test B (located in Course A): Level 3
+    * -> The profile level in Course A is "fulfilled".

 ## Local Profiles